jatcwang/binary-compatibility-guide/README.md

 ![Dependency Graph](https://raw.githubusercontent.com/jatcwang/binary-compatibility-guide/master/dependency_graph.png)

-# Maintaing Compatibility - What to do and what not to do
+# Detailed Explanation of the DOs and DONTs

 ## DO: Mark methods as package private when making breaking API changes